galantelab/sideRETRO/docs/result.rst

 Simulation
 ==========

-We used the tool SANDY, *A straightforward and complete next-generation sequencing read simulator* [1]_, for simulate all 5 genomes according to the structural variations that we desgined and the sampling.
-SANDY demands 2 steps for the task: First we indexed all retrocopies for each individual and next we could simulate all whole-genome sequencing.
+We used the **SANDY** tool (version v0.23), *A straightforward and complete next-generation sequencing read simulator* [1]_, for simulate all 5 genomes according to the structural variations that we desgined and according to the sampling.
+SANDY demands 2 steps for the
+task: First we indexed all retrocopies for each individual and next we could simulate all whole-genome sequencing.

 .. code-block:: sh